-When I was a student at university in the late 1960s – the era of student protests, psychedelic drugs, and the Beatles meditating with the Maharishi Mahesh Yogi – a story went the rounds.
-An American Jewish woman in her sixties travelled to north India to see a celebrated guru.
-There were huge crowds waiting to see the holy man, but she pushed through, saying that she needed to see him urgently.
-Eventually, after weaving through the swaying throng, she entered the tent and stood in the presence of the master himself.
-What she said that day has entered the realm of legend.
+When I was a student at university in the late 1960s there was a well-known story about an American Jewish woman in her sixties travelling to north India to see a celebrated guru.
+Huge crowds were waiting to see the holy man, but she pushed through, saying that she needed to see him urgently.
+Eventually, she entered the tent and stood in the presence of the master himself.
+What she said has entered the realm of legend.
 She said, “Marvin, listen to your mother.
 Enough already.
 Come home.”

 When great minds leave Judaism, Judaism loses great minds.
 When those in search of spirituality go elsewhere, Jewish spirituality suffers.
-And this tends to happen in precisely the paradoxical way that Moses describes several times in Devarim.
-It occurs in ages of affluence not poverty, in eras of freedom not slavery.
+And this tends to happen in precisely the paradoxical way that Moses describes several times.
+It occurs in ages of affluence, not poverty, in eras of freedom not slavery.
 When we seem to have little to thank God for, we thank God.
 When we have much to be grateful for, we forget.

 The surrounding culture in most of these cases was hostile to Jews and Judaism.
-Yet Jews often preferred to adopt the culture that rejected them rather than embrace the one that was theirs by birth and inheritance, where they had the chance of feeling at home.
+Yet Jews tended towards adopting the culture that rejected them rather than embracing the one that was theirs by birth and inheritance, where they had the chance of feeling at home.
 The results were often tragic.

 The result was that Jews enriched other cultures more than their own.
 Part of Mahler’s Eighth Symphony is a Catholic mass.
-Irving Berlin, son of a chazzan, wrote “I’m dreaming of a white Christmas.”
-Felix Mendelssohn, grandson of one of the first “enlightened” Jews, Moses Mendelssohn, composed church music and rehabilitated Bach’s long neglected St Matthew Passion.
+Irving Berlin, son of a chazzan, wrote the famous song: “I’m Dreaming of a White Christmas.”
+Felix Mendelssohn, grandson of one of the first “enlightened” Jews, Moses Mendelssohn, composed church music and rehabilitated Bach’s long-neglected St. Matthew Passion.
 Simone Weil, one of the deepest Christian thinkers of the twentieth century, described by Albert Camus as “the only great spirit of our times” was born to Jewish parents.
 So was Edith Stein, celebrated by the Catholic Church as a saint and martyr, but murdered in Auschwitz because to the Nazis she was a Jew.
 And so on.

 Was it the failure of Europe to accept the Jewishness of Jews and Judaism?
 Was it Judaism’s failure to confront the challenge?
 The phenomenon is so complex it defies any simple explanation.
 But in the process, we lost great art, great intellect, great spirits and minds.

 In Judaism, God is close.
-He is there in the poetry of the psalms, the greatest literature of the soul ever written.
+He is there in the poetry of the Psalms.
 He is there listening in to our debates as we study a page of the Talmud or offer new interpretations of ancient texts.
-He is there in the joy of the festivals, the tears of Tisha be-Av, the echoes of the shofar of Rosh Hashanah and the contrition of Yom Kippur.
+He is there in the joy of the festivals, the tears of Tisha B’Av, the echoes of the shofar of Rosh Hashanah and the contrition of Yom Kippur.
 He is there in the very air of the land of Israel and the stones of Jerusalem, where the oldest of the old and the newest of the new mingle together like close friends.

 God is near.
-That is the overwhelming feeling I get from a lifetime of engaging with the faith of our ancestors.
 Judaism needed no cathedrals, no monasteries, no abstruse theologies, no metaphysical ingenuities, beautiful though all these are, because for us God is the God of everyone and everywhere, who has time for each of us, and who meets us where we are, if we are willing to open our soul to Him.

-What Moses meant in those extraordinary words, “It is not up in heaven …nor is it beyond the sea,” was: “Kinderlech, your parents trembled when they heard the voice of God at Sinai.
+What Moses meant in those extraordinary words, “It is not up in heaven …nor is it beyond the sea,” (Deut.
+30:12-13) was: “Kinderlech, your parents trembled when they heard the voice of God at Sinai.
 They were overwhelmed.
 They said: If we hear any more we will die.
 So God found ways in which you could meet Him without being overwhelmed.
-Yes He is creator, sovereign, supreme power, first cause, mover of the planets and the stars.
+Yes, He is Creator, Sovereign, supreme power, first cause, mover of the planets and the stars.
 But He is also parent, partner, lover, friend.
-He is Shekhinah, from shakhen, meaning, the neighbour next door.
+He is Shechinah, from shachen, meaning, the neighbour next door.

 See Rashi to Num.
 13:18.